-- Click the Configure button of the VPC for which you want to set up tiers.
+- 4. Click the Configure button of the VPC for which you want to set up tiers.
 The Configure VPC page is displayed.
 Locate the tier you want to work with. - 5.
-Click the Remove VPC button:
+Select the tier you want to remove. - 6.
+In the Network Details tab, click the Delete Network button.
+Click Yes to confirm.
+Wait for some time for the tier to be removed.